Considering a field trip to the History Center? Discover the exciting history of our region through interactive exhibits, films and hands-on fun!

 What is the Tampa Bay History Center?

-The History Center is in downtown Tampa’s Channel district, right across the street from the Tampa Bay Times Forum.
+The History Center is in downtown Tampa’s Channel District, right behind the Amalie Arena.
 Our address is 801 Old Water Street, Tampa FL 33602.
 Click here for a map.

 We welcome student groups of all ages!
 Our tours are designed for grades 3 to 12, but can be adapted for younger students.
 Fourth- and eighth-grade teachers find that our exhibits align very well with Florida and U.S. history standards.

-We can accommodate up to 120 students at one time.
+We can accommodate up to 150 students at one time.
 A minimum of 10 students is required for a tour and group rate.
-One adult chaperon is required for every 10 students.
+One adult chaperone is required for every 10 students.

 Field Trip Length

-A tour takes two hours to complete, so schedule accordingly!
+A tour takes one and a half to two hours to complete from the time your students enter our galleries.
 Plan for additional time to check in, get students organized and to use the restrooms.
-If you arrive late, tours will have to be abbreviated.
-Remember to schedule extra time if you plan to eat lunch in the park or visit the Museum Store!
+If you arrive late, your tour will have to be abbreviated.
+Remember to schedule extra time if you plan to eat lunch in the park or visit the Museum Store.

 Field Trip Admission:

-Gallery admission is included in the fee.
-Pre- egistration is required.
-For more information contact the education department at firstname.lastname@example.org 813.675.8960.
+Pre-registration is required.
+For more information, contact the education department at email@example.com or 813.675.8987.

 Boy Scouts and Girl Scouts can fulfill “Go See It” and “Try It” activities by exploring the Tampa Bay History Center’s hands-on galleries.
-Dress up and experience the chores of a Florida pioneer in our rustic Cracker cabin, pretend to navigate up the Hillsborough River in a boat, or design your own fruit crate label and email it to family and friends, and much more!
+Dress up and experience the life of a Florida pioneer in our rustic Cracker cabin, ride along with a Florida cattle drive, learn about working in Florida’s largest port, and much more!

 For a brief overview of all exhibits, click here.